Photo by Chuck Choi

 I receive free admission through a reciprocal program; can I use this for online reservations?

 Members of the Whitney Museum at the dual level or above or any members of the MOD/CO or MARP reciprocal program can use their membership for entry to the museum.
 Please note that to utilize your free reciprocal admission you will need to obtain your ticket in person, as these benefits cannot be used online.

 I receive free admission through my college or university; can I use this for online reservations?

 Students, Faculty, and Staff from these institutions receive free admission to the museum by presenting a valid student ID to our Visitor Service Staff.
 Reserve tickets in advance now

 Events and group visits

-Can I schedule a group visit or tour?
+Can I schedule a group visit?